 - Haiyore!
 Nyarko-san has Mahiro, a fan of the Cthulhu Mythos, remark that he expected Nyarlathotep to look like a giant tentacled beast (or any of the other forms described in Cthulhu lore), rather than a cute teen girl with silver hair and green eyes.
 Nyarko offers to show Mahiro one of those more horrible forms, but says it'll probably drive him insane, so he declines.
 The gag is repeated in the second season, except that Nyarko's response is to offer to show Mahiro her "original form" — and start undressing, claiming that it's the form she was in when she was born.

-- Many people in Attack on Titan are surprised how short and wiry Levi, known as Humanity's Strongest Warrior, is.
-Considering how fast and precise he needs to be to swing through the air, a bigger and bulkier person would have a harder time.
+- Many people in Attack on Titan are surprised how short and wiry Captain Levi, known as Humanity's Strongest Warrior, is.
+Considering how fast and precise he needs to be to swing through the air with the 3D Maneuver Gear and slash through the necks of titans, a bigger and bulkier person would have a harder time.

 - In the 3rd episode of Eureka Seven, the crew of the Gekko is disappointed to find out the one man who managed to make Eureka laugh is an ordinary 14 years old boy who doesn't look particularly funny or interesting.